 Unless souls embrace the message aright, and their hearts are prepared to receive it, they had better let it entirely alone.
 I was shown that the church in P. have an experience to obtain, which is much harder for them to obtain now, than if the pointed testimony had been given them at the very commencement, when they first discovered that they were in error.
 Then the thorns could have been more easily rooted out.
-Yet I saw that there were men of moral worth in P., some who will yet be tested upon present truth.
-If the church arise and be converted, the Lond will return unto them, and give them his Spirit.
-Then their influence will tell.
+Yet I saw that there were men of moral worth in P., some who will vet be tested upon present truth.
+If the church arise and be ${\#62}$ converted, the Lord will return unto them, and give them his Spirit.
+Then their influence will tell.[#6.p62]